GoPixie/rdg-to-db/README.md

 The 'FULL-LATEST' versions are hard links that always point to the most recently downloaded zip file.

+Unless otherwise specified in local.cfg ('keep_old' setting), old downloaded ZIP files will be deleted when new files become available

 ## Applying partial 'update only' files (TODO)

 Some files such as `RJTTC634.ZIP` above (note the `C`) contain only changes that are to be applied to the larger `F` ZIP files.
 This is not currently applied, but is a planned feature.